Good to know

 Applications.
 This Scarpa rock climbing shoe is a tool intended for bouldering and sport climbing, whether indoors or outdoors.
 Its construction and set of components capacitate users to scale vertical faces safely and efficiently.

 Scarpa’s Booster S is a low-top climb-centric shoe for men.
 It relies on its Velcro closure in providing wearers with a secure and personalized lockdown.
-Engineered with an unlined synthetic upper, this shoe offers a snug fit with a minimum amount of stretching.
-A curved interior can be expected from its asymmetric shape.
+Engineered with an unlined synthetic upper, this shoe offers a snug and intimate fit.
+Its curved interior is courtesy of its asymmetric shape.

 Midsole.
 In the Booster S, climbers can expect to mount on edges and pockets with less energy spent thanks to the shoe’s Flexan midsole.
 This supportive layer is 1 millimeter thick.

 Outsole.
 This aggressive rock shoe by Scarpa comes with the Vibram XS Grip 2 outsole for surface traction.
 It has an overall thickness of 3.5 millimeters.
 Its stickiness works on different types of terrain, especially on overhangs.

 Synthetic leather, also known as microsuede, is the material prevalent in the Scarpa Booster S’ below-the-ankle upper.
 Its interior comes without a liner.
 It has a tongue made of mesh for extra breathability.
 A sturdy rand is built around its lower perimeter, giving users increased protection against abrasive hazards and additional climbing bite on certain surfaces.
 A textured patch with the Scarpa logo embossed on it reinforces the shoe’s toe box.
 This forefoot reinforcement provides added sticking power in toe-hooking situations.
 Built into the upper’s heel are two pull tabs for on-and-off assistance.